Mission 89 and CPA UK launch the Global Thematic Report on Sport Trafficking at Houses of Parliament

 We work with governments, intergovernmental organisations, sport governing bodies, and international institutions to strengthen regulations, close loopholes, and create accountability across the global sports ecosystem.

-Young athletes estimated trafficked annually from West Africa through football alone
+Young athletes estimated trafficked annually from West Africa to Western Europe through football alone

 Safeguarding officers trained across international sports organisations